rogueWookie/ccsds-hdr.nvim/README.md

 # ccsds-hdr.nvim

-A tool to encode and decode ccsds headers from neovim.
+A tool to encode and decode ccsds headers in neovim.

 ## Configuration